 Note Find more vegan school lunch recipes in Plant-Powered Families, plus an entire chapter on packing lunches section.
 Flip to page 233… and breathe easy!

-One of my tricks is to rely on key vegan school lunch recipes.
+One of my tricks is to rely on key recipes for vegan school lunches.
 Ones that are easy, quick, that my kids love, and that pack well for school lunches.

-Today I’m sharing my top 10 vegan school lunch recipes, along with some other tips for school-lunch success.
+Today I’m sharing my top 11 recipes for vegan school lunches, along with tips!

 Your kids will love nibbling on these tasty chickpeas warm out of the oven, or cooled for lunches and snacks.